-For pet owners, deciding to take a vacation can be a daunting undertaking.
-Unless you have family who are ready, willing, and able to pitch in, and take care of your pet until you get back home, the decision can be unnerving.
+Deciding to take a vacation can be a daunting undertaking for pet owners.
+Unless you have family who are ready, willing, and able to pitch in, and take care of your dog until you get back home, the decision can be unnerving.
 Resolving to board your dog is something that many owners are not willing to do.
-Some owners decide to leave their pet home and hire a pet-sitter instead.
+Some owners prefer to leave their dog home and hire a pet-sitter instead.

-2. Any medications or supplements that Fido may need.
-New environments may trigger existing ailments, so even if your pet doesn’t need his medication all the time, it’s better to have it on hand to be safe.
-And be certain to include instructions on how to administer the medication, from vet directions to your own “what works.”
+2. Any medications or supplements that your dog may need.
+New environments may trigger existing ailments, so even if your pet doesn’t need medication all the time, it’s better to have it on hand to be safe.
+Be certain to include instructions on how to administer the medication, from vet directions to your own “what works.”

-3. Instructions: Take the time to write a short list of any special instructions you may have for your pet host regarding feeding times, portions for food, the phone number of your local vet, and where you can be reached etc. And as always make sure Fido’s collar fits him properly and that all tags are up-to-date with your cell phone number and address.
+3. Written instructions: Take the time to write a short list of any special instructions you may have for your pet host regarding feeding times, food portions, the phone number of your local vet, and where you can be reached.
+Make sure your dog's collar fits snugly and that all tags are up-to-date with your cell phone number and address.